 Regional Sports Network Comparison

-When it comes to the availability of regional sports networks, FuboTV comes out on top.
-Hulu Live TV and YouTube TV are good second choices.
-However, keep in mind that these channels are only available if you live in the market for that channel.
+When it comes to the availability of regional sports networks, Hulu Live TV, fuboTV and YouTube TV are good choices.
+AT&T now is very good on regional sports, but those channels are only available in their “MAX” plan at $80 a month.
+Philo and Vidgo are not in this list as they do not carry any regional sports networks.
+Keep in mind that these channels are only available if you live in the market for that channel.
 For a better idea of which service to get based on the sports your watch, you can see what they have available in your area using the links below.

 Fubo TV – Check Channels in your area